WolvenRA/AutoUpdaterVB.NET/README.md

 ## How the application works.

 AutoUpdaterVB.NET downloads a XML file containing update information from your server.
 It uses this XML file to get the information about the latest version of the software.
 If the latest version of the software is greater than the current version of the software installed on User's PC then AutoUpdaterVB.NET shows an update dialog to the user.
-If user presses the update button to update the software then it downloads the update file (Installer) from the URL provided in the XML file and executes the installer file it just downloaded.
+If the user presses the update button to update the software then it downloads the update file (Installer) from the URL provided in the XML file and executes the installer file it just downloaded.
 It is the job of the installer after this point to carry out the update.
 If you provide a .zip file URL instead of an installer file, then AutoUpdaterVB.NET will extract the contents of .zip file to the application directory.
 It also has a number of properties that you can set to alter how the application works.
 These are described below.